Term of the Moment

 Definition: Wi-Fi hotspot

-The geographic boundary covered by a Wi-Fi (802.11) wireless access point.
-Typically set up for Internet access, anyone entering the hotspot with a Wi-Fi-based laptop, smartphone or tablet can connect to the Internet, providing the access point is configured to advertise its presence (beaconing) and authorization is not necessary.
-If authorization is required, the user must know the password.
-In addition to Internet access, all shared folders on everyone's computer currently in the hotspot are also accessible.
+The geographic boundary covered by a Wi-Fi (802.11) access point.
+Anyone entering the hotspot with a Wi-Fi-based laptop, smartphone or tablet can connect to the Internet, providing the access point is configured to advertise its presence (beaconing) and authorization is not necessary.
+If authorization is required, the user has to sign in or provide a password.

 Create Your Own Hotspot

-Wi-Fi hotspots can also be created by users from their smartphones, tablets or third-party device that plugs into the vehicle's maintenance port.
-See cellular hotspot and OBD.
+Wi-Fi hotspots can also be created by users from their smartphones, tablets or third-party devices (see cellular hotspot).

 Public Hotspots